AriFordsham/GHCWiki/building/mac-osx.md

 ## Get the latest development tools

+### For Lion with Xcode 7.3 or higher

+First you need to install the command line tools from Apple.
+You can do that in two ways:

+1. Install all of Xcode:

+  - Install Xcode from the Mac App Store.
+  - Launch Xcode.
+  - In the Preference dialog of Xcode, select the "Downloads" pane and install "Command line tools".
+1. Install the command line tools only:

+  - At the [ downloads page of Apple Developer](http://developer.apple.com/downloads), download the latest "Command line tools".
+  - Install them.

+In both cases, you need to [ register](https://developer.apple.com/programs/register/) as an Apple developer first.
+(This is a free registration.)

+### Previous versions

 Get the most recent version of Apple's Xcode tools that you can.
 Your OS X CD has a version on it.
 You may be able to download a newer version from the [ Apple Developer Connection](http://developer.apple.com/tools/xcode) website.
 You may need to sign up for a free membership in the Apple Developer Connection, and downloading may still cost a little money.
 In later versions of OS X (10.6 / 10.7), Apple added the "App Store".
 Xcode is available within the App Store for "Free".